drpetersonfernandes/SimpleLauncher/home.md

 ## Special Settings:

+**LaserDisk**

+If you want to add LaserDisk games to the Simple Launcher frontend, you should create a folder with BAT files that directly call the game.<br>

 **Microsoft Windows Games or Applications**

 If you want to add your Windows games or applications to the Simple Launcher frontend, you should create a folder with Shortcut (lnk), BAT (bat) or Executable (exe) files that directly call the game or application.<br>